The following Property Disputes practice note provides comprehensive and up to date legal information covering:

-In appropriate circumstances the court may award specific performance before the relevant contractual obligation has even been breached, on the basis that the equitable right to sue for specific performance requires that the claimant shows circumstances which justify intervention by a court of equity, rather than requiring that there be a cause of action at law.
+In appropriate circumstances the court may award specific performance before the relevant contractual obligation has even been breached, on the basis that the equitable right to sue for specific performance requires that the claimant shows circumstances which justify intervention by a court of equity, rather than requiring that there be a cause of action

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Breach of statutory dutyThis Practice Note considers claims for damages for breach of statutory duty.
 For guidance on claims for damages for a negligent breach of duty of care outside a statutory duty, see Practice Notes:•Negligence—when does a duty of care arise?•Negligence—when is the duty of care

 Direct effect of EU lawWhat is direct effect of EU law?The doctrine of direct effect is a fundamental principle of EU law developed by the Court of Justice of the European Union in Van Gend en Loos.
 It is a mechanism through which individuals can enforce rights in Member States’ courts, based on EU